Resolving PHP 8+ Email Format Problems

 }</script>

-2. Answer: It declares that the email conforms to the MIME (Multipurpose Internet Mail Extensions) standards, enabling the support of text, HTML, attachments, and more within a single email.
+2. It states that the email complies with MIME (Multipurpose Internet Mail Extensions) standards, allowing attachments, HTML, text, and other formats to all be supported in a single email.

-3. Question: Why is my HTML email not displaying properly in PHP 8?
+3. Why is PHP 8 not showing my HTML email correctly?

-7. Question: What is the purpose of a boundary in a multipart email?
+7. What does a boundary in a multipart email serve to accomplish?